dankimjw/smallBash/README.md

 2. **README.md**
 3. **makefile**

-Commands to enter in the command line:
+<u>Commands to enter in the command line:</u>

 1. `make`
+* make  will produce a executable named **smallsh**
+2. `./smallsh`
-make  will produce a executable named **smallsh** Launch the executable file by entering: `./smallsh`  via command line (current directory when entering the command should be the same directory as the smallsh executable file.)
+   * Launch the executable file by entering: `./smallsh`  via command line (current directory when entering the command should be the same directory as the smallsh executable file.)

-Default **`CFLAGS`**  values at compilation: `CFLAGS = '-g -v -Wall -pedantic -std=c99'` Overriding CFlags (e.g. use only -std=c99 flag or -w std=c99)** You can override the default CFLAGS variable values in the makefile and set your own CFLAGS values (flags used at command line compilation)
+Default **`CFLAGS`**  values at compilation: `CFLAGS = '-g -v -Wall -pedantic -std=c99'` Overriding CFlags (e.g. use only -std=c99 flag or -w std=c99)

+You can override the default CFLAGS variable values in the makefile and set your own CFLAGS values (flags used at command line compilation)

 To do so, add `CFLAGS='your flags here -std=c99'` (case-sensitive) after the `make` command.

 Note: CLFAGS values are in **single quotes**(e.g. CFLAGS=**'**    **'**)

-Note: Always include `-std=c99` at the end of your CFLAGS values within the single quotes. e.g. `CFLAGS=' your flags -std=c99'`
+Note: Always include `-std=c99` at the end of your CFLAGS values within the single quotes.

+e.g. `CFLAGS=' your flags -std=c99'`
 Example: `make CFLAGS='-w -std=c99'`

-**debug mode:**  make debug
+* **debug mode:**  make debug
   `make debug` will compile the files and launch the executable in valgrind

 ### 2. Important
 * Please run `make clean` in the command line if you want to do a "clean" restart of the program.